Azure-Samples/active-directory-dotnetcore-console-up-v2/README.md

 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `up-console\appsettings.json` file
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `up-console` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `up-console` application copied from the Microsoft Entra admin center.

 ### Step 4: Run the sample